Dear Dr. K,

 Perhaps such a clear example might bring home the point that attempting to gain the sexual interest of the opposite sex is not a sport for a married man.

-It is quite possible that at some point it will be the other woman and not your husband who responds to this courting behavior and if there’s mutual attraction, he must exercise the very self-control that he has failed to exercise in the first place.
+It is quite possible that at some point, the other woman and not your husband will respond to this courting behavior.
+If there’s mutual attraction, he must exercise the very self-control that he has failed to exercise in the first place.

-I would have a serious conversation with him about why it is that he wants to engage in flirtatious behavior, and tell him sincerely how it impacts you.
-Ask him directly to stop.
+I would have a serious conversation with him about why he wants to engage in flirtatious behavior, telling him sincerely how it impacts you.
+Then, I would ask him directly to stop.

-If he denies it, that is called “gaslighting” and you might want to read the several articles that I have on that subject.
-If he agrees to stop and doesn’t he’s breaking his word and has demonstrated to you that you cannot and should not trust him.
+If he denies it, that is called “gaslighting,” and you might want to read the several articles I have on that subject.
+If he agrees to stop and doesn’t, he’s breaking his word and has demonstrated to you that you cannot and should not trust him.

 As you aptly point out, betrayal is more than a person having physical intimacy with another.
-Betrayal happens when one spouse chooses to direct their time and emotional energy to pursuing people outside of the marriage.
-A single word doesn’t have to be spoken for betrayal to be happening.
+Betrayal happens when one spouse directs their time and emotional energy to pursue people outside the marriage.
+A single word doesn’t have to be spoken for betrayal to happen.

-Thank you for your story, and I wish you well and your effort to helping your husband too identify and change his ways.
+Thank you for your story.
+I wish you well in your effort to help your husband identify and change his ways.

 Dr. K